 However, forming an NDA is not always straightforward.
 Several key elements have to first be identified.
 Firstly of course, all parties bound by the agreement must be identified.
 What is to be deemed confidential must then be strictly defined to the point that there are no legal loopholes.
 Thirdly, the scope of the confidentiality obligation for both parties in terms of areas that are covered has to be determined.
 The contract also has to specify if there are any exclusions from confidential treatment.
 Finally, the timeframe of the agreement has to be set in stone.

 It is vitally important that all of your bases are covered when this agreement is being drawn up.
-This is especially true when it comes to cross-border transactions as there are many different pieces of information that are not protected by mutual confidentiality agreements depending on the country it is filed in.
-For example, information that’s already public, information that the receiving party had prior knowledge of, and information that is common knowledge cannot be protected by an NDA.
+This is especially true when it comes to cross-border transactions as there are many different pieces of information that are not protected by mutual confidentiality agreements depending on the law of the country governing the terms of the NDA.
+For example, information that’s already public, information that the receiving party had prior knowledge of, or information that is common knowledge cannot generally be protected by an NDA.

-Another type of information that cannot be protected by an NDA is information that is not considered to be proprietary knowledge.
-Exactly what information is covered by these clauses varies a lot from territory to territory across the world.
+Exactly what information is covered by the terms of an NDA varies a lot from territory to territory across the world.
 This means that it is vital to have a strong knowledge of the law, either local or international, depending on the two parties that are being bound by the contract.

 It is important to note however, that an NDA can be even more expensive if the contract has to be drawn up across borders, as it’s possible multiple lawyers are required as each territory may have different legal frameworks.
 A cross-border transaction can also be very time consuming as different lawyers will have to communicate with each other to ensure that the contract is drawn up to a proper standard.